Assessment and Recording

-Parents are invited to the Annual Review meeting together with the student and the other professionals who may support the student.
-The student is encouraged to take a full and active lead in their meeting emphasising the progress they have made and confirming that the original targets of the statement are still relevant.
+Parents are invited to the Annual Review meeting together with the pupil and the other professionals who may support the pupil.
+The pupil is encouraged to take a full and active lead in their meeting emphasising the progress they have made and confirming that the original targets of the statement are still relevant.

-A parent’s evening to discuss the student’s end of year report is less formal and encourages parents to look through the students work and discuss the progress made throughout the year, having already read the full Curriculum report.
+A parent’s evening to discuss the pupil’s progress is less formal and encourages parents to look through the pupils work and discuss the progress made throughout the year, having already read the full Curriculum report.

-All year 9 students have a statutory Transition Review which is the beginning of the planning process for leaving school, which can be at any time deemed appropriate between the ages of 16-19.
+All year 9 pupils have a statutory Transition Review which is the beginning of the planning process for leaving school, which can be at any time deemed appropriate between the ages of 16-19.

 Purposes of Assessment

-- To find out what an individual pupils knows, understands and can do
+- To find out what an individual pupil knows, understands and can do

-- To find out what an individual pupils does not yet know and understand or is not yet able to do
+- To find out what an individual pupil does not yet know and understand or is not yet able to do

 - To check that an individual pupil has learned the main teaching point of the day or week